jvansch1/ycharts-wiki/Setting-Up-Accounts-for-New-Hires.md

 Have the person create an account at http://github.com if they don't already have one.

 1. If person is developer, add to the YCharts project, under the "Developers" group
-2. If person is seasoned developer, add to the "Deployers" group

 ## Slack
 Create an account for the person on Slack.